Denny-Lin/DDK_Linux_Kernel_Learning/README.md

 # GKI
 ... </br>
 ## GKI 1.0
-We know Android 11 had different kernel versions, e.g., android-4.9-q, android-4.14-stable, android-4.19-stable, android11-5.4. </br>
+We know Android 11 had different kernel versions, e.g., android-4.9-q, ..., android-4.14-stable, android-4.19-stable, android11-5.4. </br>
-Refer to https://source.android.com/devices/architecture/kernel/android-common, compatibility matrix. </br>
-However, since android11-5.4, we have started using the generic kernel image 1.0 (GKI 1.0). </br>
+However, since android11-5.4, Google has started using the generic kernel image 1.0 (GKI 1.0). </br>
 It means Android 11, 12, 13 and later devices with kernel 5.4 use GKI 1.0. </br>

 ## GKI 2.0
-On Android 12, 13 and later devices with kernel 5.10, we use GKI 2.0. </br>
+On Android 12, 13 and later devices with kernel 5.10, Google uses GKI 2.0. </br>

 # Let us get started
 I will choose android13-5.10 and learn it. </br>